AnirudhaAgrawal1/WebServices-Framework/README.md

 ### To generate documentation
 There is a tool in this framework that generate the documentation. package name: com.thinking.machines.tools You have to pass two things as command line argument

-First argument : The Path to the folder where package exists Second arguement :Path where pdf will be saved.
+First argument : The Path to the folder where package exists.
+Second arguement :Path where pdf will be saved.
 Along with that you also need to mention all the jar files location in classpath.
 ```